devAlice

 On Windows, set SSH_AUTH_SOCK.

-op run Mangles Quoting
+op run mangles quoting

 Prefer op inject (clearer): op inject -i .env.tmpl -o .env.runtime && source .env.runtime.
 A plaintext file is created temporarily — delete after.